-This homemade blackberry cobbler is a simple, scrumptious dessert featuring plump, tart berries ribboning a layer of sweet, tender cake.
-And don’t forget the vanilla ice cream!
+Homemade Blackberry Cobbler is an easy, scrumptious dessert featuring plump, tart berries ribboned through a layer of sweet, tender cake.
+Don’t forget the vanilla ice cream!

-And did I mention ice cream?
-In my humble opinion, cobbler is best served warm (either fresh out of the oven or reheated), and it must be topped with vanilla ice cream.
-If you’re feeling particularly industrious, homemade is even better. 😉
+Have I mentioned ice cream yet?
+In my humble opinion, cobbler is best served warm (either fresh out of the oven or reheated).
+And it must be topped with vanilla ice cream.
+If you’re feeling particularly industrious, homemade ice cream is even better. 😉

 I’m not ashamed to admit that I’ve been known to enjoy this Blackberry Cobbler for breakfast.
 It’s made with fruit, right?
 So it can’t be that bad.
 Of course, it’s easier to justify eating cobbler for breakfast than ice cream, but what’s a girl to do?